hankbao/libreboot/docs/gnulinux/grub_cbfs.md

 Modify the grubtest.cfg accordingly.

-Re-insert the modified grubtest.cfg into the ROM image {#reinsert_modified_testconfig}
+Re-insert the modified grubtest.cfg into the ROM image
 ------------------------------------------------------

 Once your grubtest.cfg is modified and saved, delete the unmodified